sofiacovini/sofia.covini/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm an enthusiastic and motivated undergraduate student working towards a BSc in Medical genetics and seeking a job opportunity that will allow me to apply my social and communication skills, as well as provide me with work experience.
-Offering strong leadership, time-management, team-working, and communication skills to deliver successful outcomes.
+I'm an undergraduate student currently working towards a BSc in Medical genetics at the University of Huddersfield.